 Sheki is one of the oldest towns in Azerbaijan.
 Surrounded by beech and oak forests in the foothills of the Greater Caucasus, Sheki was moved in 1772 after a terrible mudslide destroyed the original town.
 It is home to a well-preserved khan’s palace with 500-year-old trees in its rose garden.
 The town is renowned for its carpets and its special type of sweet halvah.

-Embark on a brief walking tour of this very charming small town and meet with a stained glass maker.
+Embark on a brief walking tour of this very charming small town, visit Khan's Palace and meet with a stained glass maker.

 Enjoy dinner this evening with traditional Azeri musical entertainment.
 Musical history in Azerbaijan dates from before 3000 BC.
 Its most well-known form is mugham, a fusion of Persian and Turkic traditions honored as a World Cultural Masterpiece by UNESCO.
 This mesmerizing music is usually sung, accompanied by traditional instruments.
 Ancient and modern poems, in the Azeri, Persian and Arabic languages are set to music, using a subtle scale of 84 micro-intervals and no time signature.
 The resulting unwritten pieces are passed by ear through generations to provide the improvisational bases for the songs.
 (B,L,D)

 Day 6 – Sheki / Signagi, Georgia